The TEAMER program has three over-arching goals:

 TEAMER will be open to a wide array of applicants engaged in MRE research and development, and the program aims to support a diverse set of awards.
 Potential applicants may be part of industry (both large and small companies), academia, not-for-profit organizations, government or other types of organizations, both domestic and international.
 Employees of the U.S. Department of Energy and DOE National Labs are prohibited from applying to RFTS calls, but may be included in awards as network facilities.
 Research groups are also prohibited from applying for support at a facility within their own institution.
 Please refer to the TEAMER Rules and Regulations for more information.

-TEAMER is currently a three-year, $16 million program that has the goal of providing over 100 marine energy technology development projects with access to testing facilities and technical expertise.
+TEAMER is a multi-year, $25 million program with the goal of providing over 100 marine energy technology development projects with access to testing facilities and technical expertise.

-To achieve this goal, during each round of the TEAMER program we anticipate providing over $1 million in support to competitively selected applicants.
-In general, we expect that the majority of TEAMER awards will fall in the range of $25,000-$250,000 with durations lasting between 2 weeks to 6 months, depending on the type of assistance.
+To achieve this goal, we anticipate providing over $1 million in support during each round of the TEAMER program to selected applicants.
+In general, we expect that the majority of TEAMER awards will fall in the range of $25,000-$250,000 with durations lasting between 2 weeks to 9 months, depending on the type of assistance.

 The most critical consideration is that applicants and facilities work together prior to applicants submitting their RFTS application to ensure the scope is realistic and likely to be successful within the available resources.
-TEAMER plans to offer RFTS opportunities every 4-6 months and applicants will not be eligible to re-apply until previous work has concluded and their final report has been submitted.
+TEAMER plans to offer RFTS opportunities every 3-4 months, so we encourage applicants to set realistic and achievable goals, and reapply when ready for the next phase.
 If you’re unsure whether your project fits within the range of a TEAMER activity, please ask relevant facility managers or contact us for feedback.

-TEAMER is establishing an intellectual property plan to ensure that data derived from these publicly funded R&D projects properly balance the need to protect intellectual property against the need to advance the MRE sector at large.
-More informaion available here.
+TEAMER has established an intellectual property plan to ensure that data derived from these publicly funded R&D projects properly balance the need to protect intellectual property against the need to advance the MRE sector at large.
+More information available here.

 The TEAMER RFTS applications are submitted online.
 Please refer to the How to Apply page for more information.